jdalefoskey/readMeGen/README.md

   ### Usage & getting Started
   ---
-  > you will run npm install -A
+  > first you go to command line and type in npm install A

   ### Installation